📖This article is part of the complete guide to The Ultimate Guide to AI Agent Scoring for Leads. Mouse Hesitation as a Key AI Scoring Signal

 6. How do I integrate mouse hesitation into my current scoring system?

 Most CRM and marketing automation platforms allow custom score fields.
 Export mouse hesitation data from your analytics tool and map it to a score parameter (e.g., 0-100) that feeds into your lead model.
+Use an API middleware if real-time is needed.

 7. What threshold indicates a high-intent hesitation?